JohanBellander/CdaCLI/README.md

 3. Optional `prompt_preamble` from `cda.agents.json`.
 4. Raw instruction package emitted by `cda run` (batch or single constraint) with AGENT ACTION REQUIRED / DO NOT blocks and the expanded report skeleton.
 5. Optional **Common First-Run Pitfalls** block generated from enabled constraints that define a `quick_tip` frontmatter field.
+6. Optional **Pattern Examples (Concrete Implementation)** block that stitches together every enabled constraint's `quick_example` frontmatter (multi-line concrete examples).
+7. Optional **Architecture Checklist** block that lists `checklist_item` prompts from enabled constraints.
+8. **Recommended Implementation Order** section outlining the five build phases and expected violation counts (always present on non-legacy prompts).
-6. Directive block reminding the agent to execute detection/remediation steps verbatim.
+9. Directive block reminding the agent to execute detection/remediation steps verbatim.
-7. Optional `postscript`.
+10. Optional `postscript`.
-8. Metrics: `original_char_count` and `approx_token_length` (chars / 4 heuristic).
+11. Metrics: `original_char_count` and `approx_token_length` (chars / 4 heuristic).
 CDA enforces any `max_length` in the agent definition.

 #### Common First-Run Pitfalls Section
 Each constraint Markdown file can include a one-line `quick_tip: "<100 char reminder>"` entry in its frontmatter.
 When that constraint is currently enabled, CDA surfaces the tip in a bulleted list between the instruction package and the directive block.
 The section is skipped automatically when no enabled constraint defines `quick_tip` or when `--legacy-format` is requested.